 Discover more about Liverpool Hope University in our mini guide full of interesting facts and information.

-With a history extending 168 years, Liverpool Hope has developed a strong tradition of scholarship and research in key disciplines.
-As the only ecumenical university foundation in Europe the University’s work has been shaped by Christian principles but embraces those of all faiths and none.
+With a history extending more than 170 years, Liverpool Hope has developed a strong tradition of scholarship and research in key disciplines.

 Liverpool Hope has two main teaching campuses.
 Hope Park is situated in a leafy suburb of Liverpool and is a mini educational village.
 The Creative Campus in Liverpool city centre is the home to our creative and performing arts subjects.
 Both campuses have seen major investment over the last five years, so traditional architecture now sits beside contemporary buildings and facilities.